aitgon/wopmars/docs/content/quick-start.rst

 Quick Start
 ===========

-Now you should be able to run WoPMaRS for the first time and we have prepared a simple example of workflow to introduce you to the basics of WoPMaRS.
+Now you should be able to run WopMars for the first time and we have prepared a simple example of workflow to introduce you to the basics of WopMars.

 To build the workflow files architecture, go to any directory and type the following command::